The Wiz: Other productions

 An Australian production for J. C. Williamson Theatres Limited played in Melbourne and Sydney from January–October 1976; starring Andrea Frierson (Dorothy), Victor Willis (Tin Man), Freddie Paris (Lion), Chuck McKinney (The Wiz) and Robert Ellis (Scarecrow).
 Upon his return from Australia in late 1976, Victor Willis joined the cast of the original Broadway production.

-Flymonkey Productions (London, UK) ran two shows.
+Flymonkey Productions (London) ran two shows.
 The first one was in 2000 which received great reviews and a second was run the following year in 2001 receiving exceptional reviews from the London press.
 Both productions were run at the Hackney Empire.
 The 2001 show was particularly notable because it was the last show to be performed at the Hackney Empire before the theatre closed its doors for refurbishment.
 Both shows were directed by Jamie Hinde; musical director Steve White (both shows); production manager Andy Barnes (both shows); choreography by Suzannah Howlett (2000) and Juliet Vibert (2001, also appeared as a dancer in both shows).
-The production starred Tamsier Joof (both shows); Rustie Lee (both shows); Sharon D. Clarke (2000), Victoria Wilson-James (2001), and Kat of MTV (both shows).
+The production starred Tamsier Joof (both shows); Rustie Lee (both shows); Sharon D. Clarke (2000), Victoria Wilson-James (2001), and Kat Boyce of MTV (both shows).

 A production ran at the La Jolla Playhouse, San Diego, from September 26, 2006, through November 12, 2006, receiving good reviews and extending its run by three weeks.
 It was directed by Des McAnuff, who, with Harold Wheeler, orchestrator of the original Broadway version, revised the musical for contemporary audiences.
 It starred Nikki M. James (Dorothy), E. Faye Butler (Evelline) and David Alan Grier (The Wiz), and featured sets by Robert Brill.

-Dodger Productions holds U.S. rights to revive the musical, while Joop Van den Ende's Stage Entertainment holds the European rights.
+Dodger Productions holds US rights to revive the musical, while Joop Van den Ende's Stage Entertainment holds the European rights.
 Stage Entertainment mounted a full-scale production at the Beatrix Theater in Utrecht, Netherlands, in 2006.
 The production was directed by Glenn Casale and choreographed by Anthony Van Laast and featured sets by David Gallo.